-Despite still being one of the least developed countries, Lao PDR has made significant progress in poverty alleviation over the past two decades with poverty rates declining from 46% in 1992 to 19% in 2019 (World Bank Poverty Assessment and Profile 2020).
+Despite still being one of the least developed countries, Lao PDR has made significant progress in poverty alleviation over the past two decades with poverty rates declining from 46% in 1992 to 19% in 2019 (World Bank Poverty Assessment and Profile 2020) and electricity being available to all citizens.

 Lao PDR's economic boom is driven primarily by direct foreign investment in natural resource extraction and hydropower.
 Hydropower is Lao PDR's number one export.